zeek/package-manager/doc/source.rst

   [foo]
   url = https://github.com/bro/foo
-  tags = example, bro plugin, pity
+  tags = example, bro plugin, pity description = An example package.

   [bar]
   url = https://github.com/bro/bar
-  tags = example, broctl plugin, pub
+  tags = example, broctl plugin, pub description = Another example package.
+      This time with a longer description
+      that spans multiple lines.
+      When adding line breaks, just indent
+      the new lines so they are parsed as part of the 'description' value.

   [baz]
   url = https://github.com/bro/baz
   tags = example, storm
+  description = Can you feel the storm?

 Each section of the file, e.g. ``[foo]``, describes a package.
 The logical choice to use for these section names is the last component of the git URL as